alesf9910/FormulaM/README.md

 #### Error Handling

-When an error occurs梥uch as a syntax error, a wrong number of parameters in a function, or attempting to modify constants梩he library throws a `CalculatorException`.
+When an error occurs鈥攕uch as a syntax error, a wrong number of parameters in a function, or attempting to modify constants鈥攖he library throws a `CalculatorException`.
 For example:

 ```csharp
 try